Cricket Formats – Let’s Explore the 4 Types of Cricket

 At international level, there are now three clear formats – test cricket, one day internationals and T20 internationals.
 Each attracts its own audience but test cricket is still seen as the pinnacle of the game by many.

-In the domestic game, first class cricket replaces test cricket but one day games and T20 matches follow the same format as the international scene.
+In the domestic game, first class cricket adopts the same laws as test cricket while one day games and T20 matches follow the same format as the international scene.
 As we will shortly see, domestic organisers within English cricket have now come up with a new format of the game called the Hundred which works in a completely different way.

 cricket-picture